AI in Commercial Real Estate

 Generative AI can efficiently summarize a wide range of documents, including deal materials, market overviews, and complex legal documentation.
 As Laura points out, "Prompt engineering is key" to obtaining accurate and relevant summaries.
 This involves selecting the right prompting technique, crafting detailed prompts, and potentially utilizing AI-generated prompts for optimal results.
 Personalization can further enhance the quality of summaries, and tools such as Perplexity.ai can be leveraged to achieve this.

-Generative AI is a powerful research tool that can quickly assess tenant risk, provide market insights, identify deal risks, and even summarize local regulations.
+Generative AI is a strong research tool.
+It can quickly check tenant risk and give market insights.
+It can also find deal risks and summarize local rules.
 This can significantly accelerate the research process and empower lenders and asset managers to make more informed decisions.

 AI-powered tools such as Smart Capital can extract and standardize data from various documents.
 This streamlines the data collection and analysis process, enabling faster and more accurate underwriting and asset management decisions.
 The extracted data can then be used for financial analyses, variance analyses, normalizations, and reporting.